Rongronggg9/RSS-to-Telegram-Bot/docs/deployment-guide.md

 ## Option 2: Railway.app

+> [!TIP]\
 > ~~Railway accounts without any verified payment method or prepaid balance can only consume 500 execution hours per month, which means that RSStT will be paused after 500 hours of uptime.
 To get rid of the execution time limit, either associate a credit/debit card to your account or prepaid $5 **once**.
 You will get $5 free credit each month without execution time limit, which is pretty enough for RSStT.
-Except the prepaid balance (if you don't want to associate a credit/debit card), hosting RSStT should be free of charge.~~
+Except the prepaid balance (if you don't want to associate a credit/debit card), hosting RSStT should be free of charge.~~\
 > [Railway no longer offers free plans](https://blog.railway.app/p/pricing-and-plans-migration-guide-2023).
 Deploying RSStT on Railway could cost you at least $5 per month (Hobby Plan).

 ### Deploy